-- The aim is for 90% of electricity and 50% of heat to be powered by renewable and low-carbon energy by 2030.
+- 90% of electricity and 50% of heat to be powered by renewable and low-carbon energy by 2030.

 - £12bn invested into 37 new offshore wind farms with a total of 7,000 turbines.
-This would theoretically lead to a fivefold increase in the amount of UK electricity from offshore wind farms to 52GW by 2030.
+This would have theoretically led to a fivefold increase in the amount of UK electricity from offshore wind farms to 52GW by 2030.

-- The party wants to build 2,000 onshore wind turbines, reversing the current Conservative approach in this area.
+- 2,000 onshore wind turbines built, reversing the current Conservative approach in this area.

-- A windfall tax on oil companies.
-No figure has been put forward for this proposal.
+- A windfall tax on oil companies, though no figure was put forward for this proposal.

 - Ban fracking permanently.

-- The party intends to plant a million trees as part of a plan to ensure the National Health Service (NHS) becomes a net zero carbon emitter.
+- The party intended to plant a million trees as part of a plan to ensure the National Health Service (NHS) becomes a net zero carbon emitter.

 - Interest-free loans on electric cars, at a cost of £60bn over five years.
-These loans would be worth up to £33,000, and would allow for 2.5m people to buy electric cars during this period.
+These loans would have been worth up to £33,000, and would’ve allowed for 2.5m people to buy electric cars during this period.

 - £5.8bn invested in the car industry to accelerate the shift towards electric vehicles – nearly six times the amount pledged by the Conservatives.

-- £2.3bn towards the construction of three 51% state-owned battery plants, which Labour calls “gigafactories”, to manufacture batteries for electric cars.
+- £2.3bn towards the construction of three 51% state-owned battery plants, which Labour called “gigafactories”, to manufacture batteries for electric cars.

-- Insulate all 27 million households in the UK, which Labour has said would cut the UK’s carbon emissions by 10% by 2030.
-The party expects the project to cost £250bn, of which a Labour government would pay £60bn – an average of £9,300 per home.
-Households with low incomes would not pay anything, while high-income homes would get interest free loans.
+- Insulate all 27 million households in the UK, which Labour said would cut the UK’s carbon emissions by 10% by 2030.
+The party expected the project to cost £250bn, of which a Labour government would have paid £60bn – an average of £9,300 per home.
+Households with low incomes wouldn’t have paid anything, while high-income homes would have received interest-free loans.

 - Plans to install solar panels on 1.75 million lower-income homes.

-- Companies which do not take adequate steps to tackle the climate emergency would be delisted from the London Stock Exchange.
+- Companies which don’t take adequate steps to tackle the climate emergency delisted from the London Stock Exchange.

-- Labour plans to create a Sustainable Investment Board including the chancellor, the business secretary, and the Bank of England governor, to oversee the government’s spending on the environment.
+- Labour planned to create a Sustainable Investment Board including the chancellor, the business secretary, and the Bank of England governor, to oversee the government’s spending on the environment.

 - The creation of 320,000 climate apprenticeships in the next four years, then 886,000 by 2030.
-These would be in renewable energy and transport, sustainable construction, low carbon industries, and sustainable agriculture and forestry.
+These would have been in renewable energy and transport, sustainable construction, low carbon industries, and sustainable agriculture and forestry.

-- The party says it will create more than a million new jobs through green investment.
+- The party said it would create more than a million new jobs through green investment.